Allies of Yemen Houthis seize Aden airport, close in on president

 Soldiers at Aden's Jabal al-Hadeed barracks fired into the air to prevent residents from entering and arming themselves, witnesses said, suggesting that Hadi's control over the city was fraying.
 Five people were killed and 12 wounded in shooting at the barracks, medical sources said without elaborating.

-Earlier, unidentified warplanes fired missiles at the Aden neighbourhood where Hadi's compound is located, residents said.
+Earlier, unidentified warplanes fired missiles at the Aden neighborhood where Hadi's compound is located, residents said.
 Anti-aircraft batteries opened fire on the planes.

 While the battle for Aden is publicly being waged by the Houthi movement, many there believe that the real instigator of the campaign is former president Saleh, a fierce critic of Hadi.